hpusset/ELRI/docker/README.md

 ## Development

-In order to set up a minimal working development version of the platform, the following steps need to be undertaken:
+In order to set up a minimal working development version of the platform, the following steps need to be undertaken with the user created with the purpose of managing docker containers:

-01. Checkout `compose` directory to the desired location
+01. Checkout `compose` directory from this project

 02. Merge `docker-compose-runner.yml` and `docker-compose-runner-dev.yml` files: